habeeb-abdulhadi/Lap-shop/README.md

 + authentication and authorization

-+Roles for diffenent users with different capabilities
++ Roles for diffenent users with different capabilities

 + shopping cart CRUD operations with cookies(anonymous user) and session (logged in user).